RodolfoSilva/rs-restangular/README.md

 You can download this by:

-* Using npm and running `npm install ng2-restangular`
+* Using npm and running `npm install rs-restangular`

 **[Back to top](#table-of-contents)**